-Croatia is one of the countries I plan to focus on more in my future Balkan travels as so far I’ve seen only a few places in the country: Zagreb, Plitvice Lakes, Dubrovnik (including a few day trips from Dubrovnik) Zadar, Split, Sibenik, and Krka NP, but there are just so many things to do in Croatia.
+Croatia is one of the countries I plan to focus on more in my future Balkan travels as so far I’ve seen only a few places in the country: Zagreb, Plitvice Lakes, Dubrovnik (including a few day trips from Dubrovnik) Zadar, Split, Sibenik, and Krka National Park, but there are just so many things to do in Croatia.
 And every reason to visit Croatia is actually a good one.

 A fellow blogger, Eniko from Travel Hacker Girl, wrote the whole article why you should visit Croatia too.
 Read on and plan your own trip to Croatia soon!